-The Group establishes the financing policies and sets limits on credit exposures to clients and ensures that these policies and limits, as well as the related credit sanctioning procedures and controls, are complied within the conduct of the Bank's operations.
+The Group establishes the financing policies and sets limits on credit exposures to clients and ensures that these policies and limits, as well as the related credit sanctioning procedures and controls, are adhered to in the conduct of the Bank's operations.
 Credit risk from connected clients' accounts is monitored on an aggregated basis.
-The Bank's corporate and SME clients are classified into risk grades based on quantitative ratings derived from external models in combination with qualitative internal assessment, in line with the Bank's grading methodology.
-Grading parameters include the client's track record with the Bank and other financial institutions, management quality and succession, market position, repayment capability and financial score based on latest financial information.
-These are weighted and mapped with the corresponding LGD to arrive at the final client grade.
+The Bank classifies its corporate and SME clients into risk grades based on quantitative ratings from external models, combined with qualitative internal assessments, in accordance with the Bank's grading methodology.
+Grading parameters include the client's track record with the Bank and other financial institutions, management quality and succession, market position, repayment capability, and financial score based on the latest financial information.
+These parameters are weighted and mapped to the corresponding Loss Given Default (LGD) to determine the final client grade.

-The Group's policy relating to recognition of income on loans and advances and provisions for impairment of doubtful accounts is stated in Notes 3 and 4.2 to the Financial Statements.
+The Group's policy relating to recognition of income on loans and advances and provisions for impairment of doubtful accounts is stated in Notes 3.4, 3.12 and 4.2 to the Financial Statements.